Extreme Hazard Identification

 For any business, it is essential to identify and avoid extreme hazards in the workplace.
 This process of hazard identification is part of a team’s overall Environmental Health and Safety (EHS) program.

-It involves identifying potential risks that could have an adverse effect on employees, customers, the environment, or even the bottom line.
+It involves identifying potential risks that could have an adverse health effect on employees, customers, the environment, or even the bottom line.

 Extreme hazard identification refers to the process that companies have in place for identifying any hazards that are deemed as “extreme” in the workplace.